Introduction

 Complaints Management and Reporting

-All Hireup users have the opportunity to lodge complaints and report incidents through our online incident form, which is monitored by our Incident Response Team 24 hours a day.
+All Hireup Clients, Account Managers and Support Workers have the opportunity to lodge complaints and report incidents through our online incident form, which is monitored by our Incident Response Team 24 hours a day.
+Our Community can also use our Complaint Form which is available on the website.
+These can also be made to our Community Support Team by email hello@hireup.com.au or phoning 02 9113 5933 Monday to Friday 8am to 5.30pm.

-If the account manager or the child’s support people are not comfortable with any part of the Hireup complaints process, proposed actions, or do not feel comfortable making a complaint directly to Hireup, they can refer to our Statement on Complaints, which includes contact details for relevant external agencies.
+If the Account Manager or the child’s support people are not comfortable with any part of the Hireup complaints process, proposed actions, or do not feel comfortable making a complaint directly to Hireup, a list of external agencies that can be referred to are contained in our Statement on Complaints.

 We analyse all incidents and complaints to identify any changes that need to be made to policies, procedures or our response processes.
-The Board and its Risk and Safety Committee receive reports on incidents.
-Information is only shared with permission in accordance with Hireup’s Terms of Use and Privacy Policy.
+The Executive Leadership Team receives comprehensive quality and safety monthly reports which include details on incident and complaint trends.
+The Board has oversight of the safety performance of the organisation through the Risk and Safety Committee.
+Information is only shared in accordance with Hireup’s Privacy Policy.